anshan-XR-ROB/anshan-XR-ROB.github.io/_pages/about.md

 ---
 permalink: /
-title: "Shan An / Tianjin University"
+title: "Shan An / Tenured Associate Professor at Tianjin University"
 excerpt: "About me"
 author_profile: true
 redirect_from: